hexalang/Hexa/docs/reference.md

 }

 // Generic function a pro-actively type-checked with placeholder types
-// This enables partial type-echeking even when function is not used by the library itself anywhere fun example<T>(x T) T {
+// This enables partial type-checking even when the function is not used by the library itself anywhere fun example<T>(x T) T {
 	T.hello() // Allowed, `T` is a placeholder type - unknown before instantiation x.hello() // Allowed too, as `x` of type `T`